1minEpowMinX/1minEpowMinX/README.md

 ## About me

-Software Engineering student.
-I love coding, was a technical assistant for CRM systems, built funnel algorithms and did troubleshooting.
-I have experience in 2d and 3d, also was an author of student works on order, mostly coursework.
-At the moment I am actively developing in the IT sphere, from programming languages I know Python, but more and more I move to Go and leave the first one for scripts.
-I am in the process of getting Google IT Support Certification, also studying DevOps, trying my hand at layout out of interest.
+Software Dev student.
+I love to create - I program, was a technical assistant for CRM systems, built funnel algorithms and did trabshooting.
+I have experience in 2d and 3d, I was also an author of custom student works, mostly coursework.
+At the moment I am actively developing in IT, but still looking for the same.
+From programming languages I know Python, but I'm moving more and more to Go and leave the first one for scripts.
+In the process of getting Google UX-Design Certification.
+I also got a professional certification in Google IT Support specialization, and also took a practical intensive on DevOps.

 <!-- ## Project categories